Key takeaways

 2. Always pay in full

-You should make it a habit to pay off your bill in full every month for two reasons.
-First, you can save a lot of money on interest charges if you pay off your entire statement amount by the due date on your account.
+Make a habit of paying off your bill in full every month.
+Firstly, you can save a lot of money on interest charges if you pay off your entire balance by the due date instead of only making the minimum payment.
 As of November 2023, statistics from the Federal Reserve on accounts that charged interest showed that the average interest rate is 22.75%.
-Some cards may also have higher APRs than the norm.
-It’s wise to make an effort to avoid these high interest costs.
+Some cards have even higher APRs.
+Make every effort to avoid these high interest costs.

-The second reason is your utilization rate.
-Paying your entire balance will lower your usage rate.
+Secondly, paying off your entire balance will lower your utilization rate.
 As we said earlier, a lower usage rate helps establish a better score.

 3. Don’t apply for too many new accounts at once